-Prerequisites: Grade of B or better in MATH 50 or appropriate score on mathematics placement test
+Prerequisites: Grade of B or better in MATH 50 or grade of SC in ADB 490 or appropriate score on mathematics placement test

 (formerly MA 206A)

 MATH 120A Combines an introductory non-calculus statistics course with topics from Algebra.
 Topics of Algebra include linear equations and inequalities, and graphing and modeling functions.
 Topics of Statistics include descriptive analysis and treatment of data, probability, statistical inference, linear regression and correlation, chi-square tests, and non-parametric tests.
 Students can only receive credit for one of the following: MATH 120 or MATH 120A or MATH 127.